 Every one of these claims comes down to the same four pieces:

 All four have to line up.
-If any one is missing, the case does not hold, even when the injury is serious.
+If anyone is missing, the case does not hold, even when the injury is serious.
 This four-part structure is the standard definition of negligence under U.S. tort law.

 Atlanta’s interstate corridors (I-75/85, I-20, and I-285) produce the heaviest concentration of crash claims in Georgia.
 Rear-end collisions on the connector, lane-change crashes on the perimeter, and rideshare incidents downtown all carry their own liability questions.
 Most of our car accident claims in Atlanta involve disputed fault and contested medical treatment.